Our aims and commitments to clients are:

 • Signed consent forms for sharing information stating who information can be shared with

-• Paper based assessment notes, including psychological screening questionnaires, observational checklists and a multi-professional formulation sheet.
+• Paper based assessment notes, which may include psychological screening questionnaires, observational checklists and a multi-professional formulation sheet.

 • Email correspondence